Caddickbrown/SApps/ExApps/ExApps - README.md

 It uses `Python` to generate the HTML file.

+### Archivr
+Archivr is a simple tool that allows you to take a folder of files on a USB Stick and archive them into a folder on your local computer.
+It is an offshoot of Journaller, Postage, and CFiler in an effort to speed up archiving files from a USB Stick.

+It uses `Python` to move the files.

 ## Dependencies
 I try to reduce the dependencies as much as possible, but some may be necessary for the functionality of the application.